Healthcare science staff working in ophthalmic and vision science study disorders of vision, plus diseases of the eye and the visual pathway.

 If you work in a role with responsibility for resources (such as staff, budgets or equipment) you must have good leadership skills and be able to use your initiative within the remit of your job role.

-There are currently two entry points into this area of work.
+There are currently three entry points into this area of work.

 The education and training you will take, will depend upon the level at which you are working.